HajoRijgersberg/OM/README.md

 ### <a name="references-to-om"></a>References to OM
 1. Loli Burgueño, Tanja Mayerhofer, Manuel Wimmer, Antonio Vallecillo, “Specifying quantities in software models.” *Information and Software Technology*, **113**, 2019, pp. 82-97.
+2. Lavdim Halilaj, An Approach for Collaborative Ontology Development in Distributed and Heterogeneous Environments, PhD thesis, University of Bonn, 2019.

 *Under construction*